DarkGhostHunter/Laraguard/README.md

 ];
 ```

-This package works by hooking up the `ForcesTwoFactorAuth` listener to the `Validated`, or `Attempting` event as a fallback.
+This package works by hooking up the `ForcesTwoFactorAuth` listener to the `Attempting` and `Validated` events as a fallback.

 This may work wonders out-of-the-box, but if you want tighter control on how and when prompt for Two Factor Authentication, you can disable it.
 For example, to create your own 2FA Guard or greatly modify the Login Controller.